Introduced in 2008, the OSWA-Assistant is a self-contained, wireless-auditing software toolkit for both IT-security professionals and End-users alike.

 We found that many IT-security professionals who attended the OSWA certification programme frequently requested for a ready-to-use toolkit which they didn't have to install on their corporate laptops as these laptops were often governed by corporate rules on software installation.
 Additionally, many auditors could not re-partition their company-supplied laptop's hard drive just to install a Linux environment because of those same corporate rules.

-They also complained about the user-unfriendliness of many LiveCDs available today in that they assumed that the user was a Linux expert, thus having their tools kept in different locations on the CD, or having menus for some tools while others have no menus at all, and in general not being easy to navigate or use, as well as their non-wireless-specific focus.
+They also complained about the user-unfriendliness of many LiveCDs available in 2008 in that they assumed that the user was a Linux expert, thus having their tools kept in different locations on the CD, or having menus for some tools while others have no menus at all, and in general not being easy to navigate or use, as well as their non-wireless-specific focus.
 The wireless auditors just wanted to do the job without having to go hunting all over the place for the tools.
 Thus, was born the specialized OSWA-Assistant wireless auditing toolkit, which is designed to address these gripes.

 All IT-security professionals can use the OSWA-Assistant for wireless auditing as the toolkit is intended for wireless auditing specifically.
 We have also not gone down the "look ma, i've got bazillion tools" route because the name of the game here is efficiency and ease of use.
 The included list of tools is more than sufficient to allow the wireless auditor to complete his/her job in a thorough consistent manner without being confusing in number.
 In addition, some of the included applications (e.g. Probemapper and MoocherHunter) have been specially designed for use as part of the OSWA-Assistant.